Best Dental Assistant Schools in Michigan

 4. Apply for CDA certification if desired.

-5. Begin working in a dental office as a chairside assistant or in another entry-level role.
+5. apply for roles in a dental office as a chairside assistant or in another entry-level role.

 Some programs help you take the DANB exams before graduation, so you can start your job search ready for more responsibilities.